LeFl0w/ALGOSUP_POC/Readme.md

 ### Install
 - clone repository with submodule vith the Tag v9.0.0
 - run the procedure located at https://github.com/verilog-to-routing/vtr-verilog-to-routing/blob/master/BUILDING.md (you will probably need to use python venv in order to resolve depency failure with system python)
+- finish the procedure with command `make install`
+- add the associated `vtr-verilog-to-routing/build/bin/` folder to your path